-Customers who violate the Customer Code of Conduct may have their library privileges suspended.
-(See 03.06.03.G1 Customer Suspension Guidelines) If a staff member encounters a customer who is known to have had his/her privileges suspended, the Associate Director or library building supervisor should be notified, and the customer should be reminded of the suspension and asked to leave the library immediately.
+Customers who violate the Library Rules of Conduct may have their library privileges suspended.
+(See 03.06.03.G1 Customer Suspension Guidelines.)
+If a staff member encounters a customer who is known to have had their privileges suspended, the customer should be reminded of the suspension and asked to leave the library immediately.
+Security and the Person in Charge (PIC) should be notified to reinforce the suspension.